 In other cases, blood in the false lumen does not flow (i.e., remains stagnant).
 When this occurs, increased pressure within the aorta can cause the blood vessel to enlarge (widen), affecting other branches of the aorta and eventually penetrating the aortic wall.

 Aortic dissection is a rare condition that requires immediate medical treatment.
 Ruptures in the aortic wall usually are fatal.
-Approximately 33% of patients with untreated aortic dissection die in the first 24 hours; 50% die within 48 hours.
+Approximately 33 percent of patients with untreated aortic dissection die in the first 24 hours; 50 percent die within 48 hours.

 Types of Aortic Dissection

 Two methods are used to classify aortic dissections.
 These methods include the Stanford classification method (more common) and the DeBakey classification.